 Can you rescue leaves which have turned yellow?

-No, probably not.
-Not the ones which are canary yellow, anyway, since they’re already dead and will have to fall off the tree.
-How long that takes will vary, and a little wind can speed things up.
-The important thing is that by feeding the tree you can stop any further yellowing – and believe me, the first time you do it the effects will be quite noticeable.
+The important thing is that by feeding and watering the tree you can stop any further yellowing – and believe me, the first time you do it the effects will be quite noticeable within a short time.